-Owing to the international standing of the scientists working at the IWR and the international orientation of the HGS MathComp, a manifold of close individual personal contacts of our members to international partners all over the world exist.
-These are by far too many to be listed in detail, however, these form the basis for the international spirit of the IWR and its collaborations and research activities.
+Owing to the international reputation of the scientists working at IWR and IWR’s international orientation, a multitude of close individual personal contacts of our members to international partners all over the world exist.
+These are by far too many to be listed in detail, however, these form the basis for the international spirit of IWR and its collaborations and research activities.

-A somewhat unusual aspect of our international activities is the focus on supporting research in the developing countries of Southeast Asia, e. g.
-Cambodia, Thailand, Vietnam, Myanmar and Laos.
-The intention of the IWR in these countries is mainly to promote scientific computing by joint research projects, organizing conferences on topical issues, and promoting scientific exchange in an Erasmus Mundus program.
-Indeed, former doctoral students of the IWR now hold important position in these countries.
+A signature aspect of our international activities is the focus on supporting research in developing countries of Southeast Asia, e. g., Cambodia, Thailand, Vietnam, Myanmar and Laos.
+The intention of IWR in these countries is mainly to promote scientific computing by joint research projects, organizing conferences on topical issues, and promoting scientific exchange in an Erasmus Mundus program.
+Indeed, former doctoral students of IWR now hold important positions in these countries.

 IWR also profits substantially from the high international visibility and the networking of Heidelberg University.
 The most recent example is the 4EU+ university alliance (www.4euplus.eu), which was formed in 2017 as a cooperation of research-strong partner universities to promote joint education, develop modern learning pathways for their students and engage in joint research activities.
 The six members Heidelberg University (Germany), Sorbonne University (France), Copenhagen University (Denmark), Warsaw University (Poland), Charles University Prague (Czech Republic) and Milan University (Italy) rank amongst the strongest higher education institutions in their respective countries.